If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 Iced coffee vs. cold brew, which is better?

-Cold brew coffee is better tasting than iced coffee.
-It tastes less acidic and has a more balanced flavor profile.
+It tends to have a smoother taste and a more balanced flavor profile.
 Iced coffee tends to have sour notes that make the coffee taste a bit less pleasing and more watery.

-So for me, cold brew coffee is the clear winner.
-Although the coffee has to steep for a very long time to create that distinct and robust coffee flavor, iced coffee seems to be less pleasing and exciting when it comes to taste.
+Although the coffee has to steep for a very long time to create that distinct and robust flavor, iced coffee seems to be less pleasing and exciting in terms of taste.

 If you're not quite sure which of the two fits you better, I recommend the following: